 There is a 7 - 10 day turn around time from the time Covance receives the Supply Order Form to the time screening kits arrive at your site.
 Please ensure you order screening kits far enough in advance.
-There are no auto-shipments.
-You are responsible to order directly from Covance.

-Instructions on how to collect, process and package screening laboratory specimens are outlined in the Covance Lab Manual located in the document repository.
+Instructions on how to collect, process and package screening laboratory specimens for EMCI subjects are outlined in the Covance Lab Manual located in the document repository.
 Instructions are also included on the Laboratory Requisition form included in the screening kits.

-Please note the screening kits for ADNI2 do NOT differ from those provided for ADNIGO.
+Please note the screening kits for ADNI GO differs from those provided for ADNI